 Bottomline: You don’t need a fancy or cool-sounding training protocol to gain muscle mass 9 times out of 10.

-You sound like a beginner that thinks they are much more advanced than they are.
+Realistically, you sound like a beginner with advanced aspirations.
+One who is convinced they are much more advanced than they are.
 I’m almost positive you’re doing some crazy 4-6 day split too that hits muscles once a week, ignoring the fact you’re a natural lifter.
+You'd likely benefit from a frequency of 2x a week.

 If you’ve been lifting weight for 3 years you should be an intermediate level relative to your bodyweight on these charts.

-If you’re not, you can probably forget everything else I said above.
+If you are, then you can probably forget everything else I said above.

 OK maybe not everything…

-Long story short, most of us lie to ourselves about how well we’re doing (or even how poorly we’re doing) and that’s the most important pattern you have to remove yourself from.
+Long story short, most of us lie to ourselves about how well we’re doing (or even how poorly we’re doing) whether we realize we are or not.
+That’s the most important pattern you have to remove yourself from.
+The pattern of denial.

 I can easily see a few places you probably need improvement.
-You need to start being honest with yourself.
+But the number one thing you need to start doing is being more honest with yourself.
 Particularly how well you’ve progressed with your nutrition and how good a lifter you actually are.

-Once you accept that you’re not doing everything right (few are) you’ll make your life easier.
+Once you accept that you’re likely not doing everything right (few are, not even me) you’ll make your life easier.
 Then you’ll start working to improve things.

 Go back to the drawing board and attack things one at a time.